npm/jobs/2018/q4/vp-product.md

 ## Requirements

 We're looking for someone who has done this before.
-At least 10 years experience working in product management is required, with at least half of that in a managerial role.
+At least 7 years experience working in product management in some capacity is required, with significant management experience.

 Since npm plays such an important role in the Open Source JavaScript community, experience with technical communities is a must.
 A